Tedbot2000/todo-genie-01/README.md

     As a user I can view responsive content so that I can access and use it easily on different devices (desktop, tablet, mobile).

         When a user opens the application on different devices, the layout adjusts appropriately to the screen size.

-        The to-do list is readable and usable on all device sizes without requiring horizontal scrolling.
+        The to-do list is readable and usable on all device sizes without horizontal scrolling.

         Buttons, forms, and interactive elements are appropriately sized for touch interaction on mobile devices.